RiceComp215-Staff/RiceChecks/README.md

 RiceChecks supports the following annotations:
 - You specify one `@GradeProject` annotation per project.
-This annotation can appear on any class, or it can appear on a package (i.e., inside a `package-info.java` file).
+This annotation can appear on any Java class, or it can appear on a package (i.e., inside a `package-info.java` file).
 For example, for a project on implementing sorting algorithms you might write:
 ```java